Is Our Chatbot Telling Lies? Assessing Correctness of an LLM-based Dutch Support Chatbot: What makes a right answer?

+Correctness differs from the commonly known term hallucination.
+As hallucinated answers (not grounded in the context) can be correct \citep{Ji_2023, ji2023mitigatinghallucinationlargelanguage}.
+Conversely, non-hallucinated answers can be incorrect if important content is absent \citep{Ji_2023}.

-To the best of our knowledge, no prior work defines correctness or not clear enough \cite{Mehri-Eskenazi-2020} for measurement and validation.
+To the best of our knowledge, no prior work defines correctness or not clear enough \citep{Mehri-Eskenazi-2020, Ji_2023} for measurement and validation.
 Therefore, our first objective was to define correctness.
 To define correctness, we followed a two-pronged approach.
 First, we looked at 500 chatbot responses for which the support team provided a decision: accept or reject and a short justification for rejection.
-Further, the first author shadowed \cite{Shadowing} an experienced support employee throughout one workday and interactively discussed the decision-making.
-The referenced employee has 12 years of experience in various product support areas of the software, has been using chatbot since its launch, and has necessary training (e.g., a course on using ChatGPT).
-During the discussions, the employee discussed special cases where the chatbot did not meet expectations and what modifications were required to ensure the answer was correct before presenting it to the customer.
+Further, the first author shadowed \citep{Shadowing} an experienced support employee.

 Based on shadowing, discussion, and analysis of rejection reports, the three most common mistakes and, hence, requirements for correctness stood out.
-They are (as defined in the Oxford Dictionary~\cite{Oxford}):
+They are as defined in the \cite{Oxford}:

+The annotations often clearly reflected the three requirements.
+For instance, several comments explicitly indicated issues with completeness, such as: “Incomplete, Jonas (the chatbot) should also provide instructions on how to structure the tasks to proceed earlier.”

-A response is considered correct if it contains only true information (truthfulness), is related to the situation and question (relatedness), and comprises all relevant information and solutions (completeness).
+A response is considered correct if it contains only true information, as supported by multiple research studies \citep{li-etal-2018-ensure,wang-etal-2021-sketch,ji2023mitigatinghallucinationlargelanguage} (truthfulness), is related to the situation and question (relatedness), and comprises all relevant information and solutions (completeness).
 Later, we designed a plugin soliciting support team responses to understand which requirements the chatbots fall short of, as visualized in Figure \ref{fig:chatFlow}.